jkibele/pyriv/README.md

 ## Current Status

 PyRiv is still under development.
-The existing code is functional, but messy.
+The existing code is functional, but could use a bit of refactoring.
 Documentation and clean-up is an ongoing process.
 Please contact the author if you are interested in using it.

 ## Use Cases